benhhopkins/benhhopkins.github.io/pages/dropchute/dropchute.md

     - min depth: the depth chance modifier starts counting from this depth, and the entity never spawns above this depth.
     - max chance: the spawn chance will never be increased above this when the depth chance modifier is applied.
 - `SpawnProbabilityGroup`s are also tracked by the `SectionSpawner`.
-  - Allows linking the chance of spawning multiple entities or terrain blocks
+  - Allows linking the chance of spawning entities and terrain blocks
   - For example a group may contain:
     - Destructible blocks with 1.0 spawn chance
     - Enemy that stands on the blocks with 0.5 spawn chance